 B.P.: 200°C (decomposing at 180°C)

-Physical & Chemical Properties: Phosphorous acid is a white, solid, reducing, diprotic (not triprotic as its formula suggests) acid, hygroscopic and deliquescent.
-It exists in equilibrium with a minor tautomer P(OH)3, IUPAC recommendations 2005, are that the latter is called phosphorous acid, whereas the dihydroxy form is called phosphonic acid.
+Physical & Chemical Properties: white solid, reducing, diprotic (not triprotic as its formula suggests) acid, hygroscopic and deliquescent.

 1) The most important use of phosphorous acid is to produce phosphonates, for example ATMP, HEDP, PBTC which are used as scale inhabitor or corrosive inhabitor in water treatment, and PMIDA (CAS 5994-61-6) which is a very important intermediate of herbicide glyphosate.

-3) Phosphorous acid is also used in chemical reactions as a reducing agent that is somewhat less vigorous than the related hypophosphorous acid.
+3) It is also used in chemical reactions as a reducing agent that is somewhat less vigorous than the related hypophosphorous acid.

 4) Upon heating to around 200 °C, it is a convenient precursor to phosphine: 4H3PO3 → PH3 + 3H3PO4

 |Phosphorous acid Purity||99.0% min.||98.5% min.||98.5% min.||70% min.|

 1) 25kgs per PP woven bag with two PE inner bags, 19~27mt per 20’ FCL

 2) For packaging 500 or 1000kgs/supper bag, maximum loading in 20’ FCL : 20000kg